gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 then straightened up.
 "Come on,"
 she said to Sindy as gently as she could.
-"Put your hand on the wall and steer with that.
+"Put your paw on the wall and steer with that.
 It'll be like a game."

 "Pretty stupid game,"